harvardartmuseums/api-docs/sections/image.md

 **imageid** describes the numeric unique identifier for a record

-**idsid** describes the unique numeric identifier for a file in the Harvard Digital Repository

 **fileid** describes the unique numeric identifier for a file

 **accesslevel** describes the accessibility of a record